 Phospholipid breakdown is part of at least two signaling processes in animal cells.
 Extracellular signals (certain hormones, for example) activate a phospholipase C that specifically cleaves phosphatidylinositols, releasing diacylglycerol and inositol phosphates, which serve as intracellular signals.
-Other extracellular stimuli activate a phospholipase A that releases arachidonic acid from membrane lipids; arachidonate serves as a precursor in the synthesis of one of the eicosanoids that act as intracellular messengers.
+Other extracellular stimuli activate a phospholipase A that releases med to be University) der Section 3 of UGC Act, 1956 )